Professor Lindsey Pope

 - Professor of Medical Education (General Practice & Primary Care)

 Professor Lindsey Pope is a GP and Professor of Medical Education.

-Her other national assessment roles include as an Examiner for the Royal College of GPs and as an author for the PSA (Prescribing Skills Assessment).
+She is an Examiner for the Royal College of GPs and has been appointed as the Deputy Future Module Development Lead for the MRCGP.
 She is an approved GP trainer and has been involved in teaching and training across the continuum of medical education.
 She contributes to teaching and assessment in the undergraduate medical school as well as the Health Professions Education programme.

 Follow Lindsey Pope on twitter